ziqimu/Bayes-Factor-Implementation/README.md

 ### Abstract
-We utilize the Polya tree method to implement a nonparametric Bayesian test.
+I utilize the Polya tree method to implement a nonparametric Bayesian test.
 This approach allows us to compare galaxy properties between dense regions (voids) and less dense regions (walls) identified by two void-detection algorithms, VoidFinder and V², using data from the SDSS catalog and the DESI DR1 catalog.

 ## Background
 Galaxies in the universe are distributed in a web-like structure and they are constantly being influenced by their surroundings.
-We are especially interested in studying the properties of galaxies in different regions of the sky: in dense regions (“walls”) where galaxies interact, causing accelerated evolution; and in sparse regions (“voids”), where galaxies evolve in relative isolation and are observed to have delayed evolution.
+I'm especially interested in studying the properties of galaxies in different regions of the sky: in dense regions (“walls”) where galaxies interact, causing accelerated evolution; and in sparse regions (“voids”), where galaxies evolve in relative isolation and are observed to have delayed evolution.
 Studying galaxies in these populations provides critical hints about the processes that drive their evolution.

 ## Nonparametric Bayesian Method
-We consider a robust quantity, the Bayes factor, which takes into account both the null hypothesis H0 (single parent) and the alternative hypothesis H1 (two parent).
-Given data D, the Bayes Factor is the ratio of the marginal likelihoods of D given each hypothesis, and measures the strength of the evidence against the null hypothesis.
+I consider a robust quantity, the Bayes factor, which takes into account both the null hypothesis H0 (single parent) and the alternative hypothesis H1 (two-parent).
+Given data D, the Bayes Factor is the ratio of the marginal likelihoods of D given each hypothesis and measures the strength of the evidence against the null hypothesis.

 $$ B_{01} = \frac{\Pr(\mathbf{D} \mid H_0)}{\Pr(\mathbf{D} \mid H_1)}. $$